magdarosa/markdown-cv/index.md

 - Worked closely with a wide and diverse range of clients from major financial institutions to innovative startups, some of them included Westpac, ASB, CommonWealth Bank of Australia, Mercury, GoodNature, Chnnl and Australian Government.

-- Develop and maintain backend applications using NodeJS, NestJS and PostgreSQL.

-- Microservices using AWS lambda, DynamoDB and cognito.
+- Conceived and developed a serverless solution for the Australian Government using AWS lambda, DynamoDB and cognito.

-- Database conception and modeling using PostgreSQL and DynamoDB.
+- Conceived, developed and maintained diverse backend applications using NodeJS, NestJS and PostgreSQL.

-- Architecture of backend applications.

-- AWS cloud technologies and Azure.

 `October 2014 – November 2016`
 __Full Stack .Net Software Developer__, Australian Pacific College, Sydney, Australia.